-Bad things happen in life.
-For example, you could lose your job or suffer an injury and this may complicate your ability to repay your credit card balance.
+You can’t predict everything that happens in life, and certain events can throw you for a loop.
+For example, losing a job or suffering an injury can be impactful in a number of ways, but it can also complicate your ability to repay your credit card balance.
 To avoid this, some credit card issuers may offer you a payment protection plan, so you have one less thing to worry about.

 However, this is not a standard credit card feature and you won’t find it with all providers.
 But if you decide to use this feature, expect to pay a monthly fee.

-This is an optional feature offered by some credit card providers to help you cover your credit card payments if something unexpected happens to you.
+Credit card insurance — also known as payment protection, credit shield or credit guard — is an optional feature that covers your credit card payments if something unexpected happens to you.
 Covered events often include: